AangBel/assignment-unit-1/README.md

 *When you're done with your HTML, make a "`commit`" with `git`.*

-> Definitly refer to the Git Practical video on this!
+> Definitely refer to the Git Practical video on this!
 You'll be making commits *all the time* so eventually you'll get this memorized.
 For now, take it one step at a time!

 Here is the pattern.
 Be sure you are in the project folder!